 Please scroll down to the below recipe card for exact measurements.

-- Neutral oil: like avocado oil, sunflower oil, grapeseed oil, peanut oil, vegetable oil or canola oil.
-Avoid olive oil, coconut oil, sesame oil or any heavy scented oils.
+- Neutral oil: like avocado oil, sunflower oil, grapeseed oil, peanut oil, vegetable oil or canola oil with a high smoke point.
+Avoid olive oil that has a low smoke point.

-Chicken Marinade:
+Chicken Marinade

-- Black pepper or white pepper
+- Black pepper: or substitute with white pepper

 Note: The Asian market is likely to carry these ingredients.
 You may find some at your select local grocery store or online, like on Amazon.